SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Experimental Results

 Feeding behavior correlations proved more complex than anticipated, with methane concentration changes typically lagging feed consumption by 15-45 minutes.
 This temporal delay suggests detectable emission changes reflect fermentation of newly consumed feed rather than mechanical gas release from existing rumen contents.
 The consistency of these temporal relationships across animals and days supports the biological relevance of observed patterns and validates the high-frequency monitoring utility for understanding methane production dynamics.

 Environmental sensitivity of the sniffer system became apparent when cows approached but did not fully enter feeding hoods, producing small but noticeable increases in both \co and \ch readings (Figure~\ref{fig:video-behavior}).
-This highlights potential influences of nearby animal activity on sniffer measurements, representing important considerations for sniffer-based monitoring setups shared among multiple animals in communal feeding or milking environments.
+This highlights potential influences of nearby animal activity on sniffer measurements in communal environments.